 By working with customs bond agents, they take care of all the importing details.
 Agents help importers navigate the process of obtaining the proper bond and gathering the pertinent details for all documents.
 This step is critical, one missing document or detail could mean your shipment does not leave the port.
 This is just one example of what customs bond agents can do for you when importing goods.

-In the world of customs bonds, while there are two different types, different names are used when talking about a bond.
+In the world of customs bonds, there are many different types, and different names are used when talking about a bond.
 A customs bond is also known as a surety bond, customs clearance bond, an import bond, a U.S. custom bond or an ISF bond.

 And while they all cover the entry of an import, there are a few differences of note in the bond names.
 A customs bond, a customs clearance bond and U.S. custom bond are virtually the same.
 As the name suggests, the bond covers the imported cargo clearing customs at the point of entry.
 However, an ISF bond is required for all containerized ocean shipments imported into the U.S.